 An Equilibrium Model of Wage and Hours Determination: Labor Market Regulation in the Retail Sector (Job Market Paper)

-A recent push to limit the discretion large retailers have over their employee's schedules aims to increase predictability but at an unmeasured cost to market efficiency.
+A recent initiative to limit the discretion large retailers have when setting the weekly schedule of employees aims to increase predictability but at an unmeasured cost to market efficiency.
 Understanding the implications such policies have for a labor market where hours vary and employees have limited control over their own scheduling requires a model of why such jobs exist and also why individuals accept them.
 This paper formulates and estimates an equilibrium search model with firm and worker heterogeneity that endogenously generates labor contracts, hiring decisions, and search behavior that matches observed patterns in wages, hours, and employment for the U.S. retail sector.
-I use a novel approach to separately identify the primitives of the supply and demand side optimization problems that incorporates a mixture of stated preference data collected from workers, data on equilibrium retail jobs, and data on employment flows.
-The empirical results indicate a counterfactual policy that restricts the extent to which hours may vary in a given week does reduce average variability but also results in a two percent decline in aggregate production and leaves most workers worse off in equilibrium.
+I use a novel approach to separately identify the primitives of the supply and demand side optimization problems that incorporates a mixture of stated preference data collected from workers, data with equilibrium retail jobs, and aggregate employment data.
+The empirical results indicate a counterfactual policy that restricts the extent hours may vary in a given week shifts workers into jobs with varying hours and benefits a majority of workers.
+However, such a policy also causes a significant decline in aggregate production and negatively impacts the complementary portion of the labor force.

 See the latest version here